jake-oci/public_cidr_extractor/README.md

 **WARNING:** These IP's can change at any time.
 The output from this script is not recommended to be used for a production environment due to the dynamic nature of DNS names.

+**WARNING2:** Other OCI services may share the same public CIDRs as the service you are trying to look up.
+There may be unintended consequences of this script if you only allow traffic from a single SaaS service and multiple SaaS services are in use.

 # What does the script actually do?

 *Downloads the latest OCI CIDR JSON file. [https://docs.oracle.com/en-us/iaas/tools/public\_ip\_ranges.json](https://docs.oracle.com/en-us/iaas/tools/public_ip_ranges.json)